decaby7e/website/content/adventures/climbing-all-the-volcanos.md

 friend Justin told me about a summit attempt Scott (a fellow BMC student) was planning for Mount Rainier.
 I said yes.
 Boy was I in for a surprise on Baker.

 The biggest mistake I made was not drinking enough water.
-I'd eated fairly well before and during the hike.
+I'd eaten fairly well before and during the hike.
 But on the push up, I hadn't had more than 500mL, partly because of altitude sickness making me not feel like doing that but also in large part due to my general aversion to drinking water.
 I'm trying to work